 Our data collection took place over 6 months (from July to December 2022).
-All interviews were in English and were either video-recorded or audio-recorded, with an average of 30-60 minutes.
-The interview protocol began with 'grand tour' questions, like 'Tell me the story of when, how, and reasons for moving to the UK,' to encourage free participation.
+All interviews were in English and were either video-recorded or audio-recorded, with an average of 30-60 min.
+The interview protocol began with "grand tour" questions, like "Tell me the story of when, how, and reasons for moving to the UK," to encourage free participation.
 Subsequently, participants were asked about their experiences of sending money home, their reasons for sending money home, who they sent it to, and who they sent it to.
 They were further asked to elaborate on their answers, providing specific examples from their most recent experiences or representative exemplars, so that we might be able to tease out how tensions related to remittances intersected through particular episodes.
 At the end of the interview, participants were asked for parting comments or additional information that the protocol might have missed.
-After conducting the 50 interviews, we realized that we reached theoretical saturation when additional data did not reveal any fresh theoretical insights or new categories (Charmaz, 2006; Fusch and Ness, 2015).
+After conducting the 50 interviews, we realized that we reached theoretical saturation when additional data did not reveal any fresh theoretical insights or new categories (Charmaz 2006; Fusch and Ness 2015).

-3.3.
 Data Analysis

 Our interpretive approach involved an iterative process of simultaneously collecting data, analyzing the data, and seeking new informants based on information we deemed important to the research objectives.
-This process resulted in an evolving and increasingly focused sample until no additional embellishment of themes occurred (Giola et al., 2010).
-Given that the validity of qualitative research is determined by the information richness of the sample size

-(Patton, 2014), a sample of 50 respondents was deemed sufficient.
+This process resulted in an evolving and increasingly focused sample until no additional embellishment of themes occurred.
+Given that the validity of qualitative research is determined by the information richness of the sample size (Patton 2014), a sample of 50 respondents was deemed sufficient.
 Throughout the process, we employed NVivo software for data storage and to facilitate the categorization of our data.
-We employed multiple layered interpretations using the first and second-order categorizations and aggregate dimensions (Mbalyyohere and Lawton, 2021; Van Maanens, 1979).
+We employed multiple layered interpretations using the first and second-order categorizations and aggregate dimensions (Van Maanen 1979; Mbalyohere and Thomas 2022).
 The interview quotes were selected for their thematic representativeness and explanatory capacity.
 The names of the interviewees are fictitious.